scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 The most popular topics, for both females and males, were "TV-hits" and "music-rock," with about 16 percent of each sex writing about shows or artists in those groups.
-We see more separation between the sexes in the favorites essay than we did with the self-summaries.
-The enthusiastic group is, again, distinctly female.
-A distinctly male category includes films such as "Fight Club" and "The Shawshank Redemption" and musical artists such as the Red Hot Chili Peppers.
+We found more separation between the sexes in the favorites essay than we did with the self-summaries.
+As with the self-summary essay, the enthusiastic group was distinctly female.
+A distinctly male category included films such as "Fight Club" and "The Shawshank Redemption" and musicians such as the Red Hot Chili Peppers.

 We created superordinate groupings by combining clusters.
 There were four